Bayesian Active Learning in the Presence of Nuisance Parameters: ANALYZING NEGATIVE INTERFERENCE

+where $\mathrm{EIG}(\x) \coloneqq \mathrm{I}(\left( \ThetaRV, \PsiRV \right) \sim \prior{\ThetaRV,\PsiRV} ~ ; ~ \YRV \vert \x \sim \prior{\YRV \vert \x})$ is the \emph{expected information gain (EIG)}. \end{definition} The ELIG and EIG subsume, and make explicit the theoretical motivation for, application-specific acquisition functions present in the literature.
+In the context of model selection, the total entropy function \citep{borth_total_1975} corresponds to the EIG; policies which alternate between acquisition functions tailored to parameter estimation and model selection \citep{cavagnaro_functional_2016} correspond to alternating between the ELIG and ETIG.
+In the context of BO, the \texttt{SCoreBO} acquisition function for simultaneous learning of the function maximum and hyperparameters corresponds closely to the EIG \citep{hvarfner_self-correcting_2023} (although note that the EIG and ELIG would also target information gained about the function itself).

-\paragraph{The meta-learning dilemma.} The trade-off the learner faces between transferable knowledge acquisition and task identification is transparent in the definition of ETSIG, which depends negatively on the ETIG.
-Actions that achieve transferable information acquisition may reduce or even eliminate opportunities for task identification. \Cref{ap:ml-ex} gives an example of a simple case in which the action that maximizes ETIG has a corresponding ETSIG of 0.
+\textbf{The active learner's dilemma} --- the trade-off the learner faces between pursuit of their primary and auxiliary objectives --- is transparent in \Cref{def:etsig}.
+The ELIG, which represents the learner's auxiliary objective, depends negatively on the ETIG, which represents their primary objective.
+Actions that lead to gains with respect to the learner's primary objective may reduce or even eliminate opportunities for gains with respect to the auxiliary objective.
+As a toy example, consider again estimation of the linear model in \Cref{eq:linreg}.
+For an action $\x = [x_1, x_2]$ for which $\vert x_1 \vert \rightarrow \infty$ and $x_2 = 0$, ETIG($\x$) $\rightarrow \infty$ and ELIG($\x$) = 0.